kanyewesternfront/kanyewesternfront.github.io/_posts/2018-09-22-creating-a-jekyllsite2.md

 1. Name the repository using the following format: `<username>.github.io`, replacing `username` with your GitHub account name.

-  - NOTE: You **MUST** name your user page with the same name as your GitHub account or it will not work.
+  * NOTE: You **MUST** name your user page with the same name as your GitHub account or it will not work.

+The address will be `http(s)://<username>.github.io`, with `username` being replaced with your GitHub account name.

+  * NOTE: You are reading this on my GitHub User page, `kanyewesternfront.github.io` with my domain name functioning as my address.
+For more information about GitHub and custom domains, go [here](https://help.github.com/articles/custom-domain-redirects-for-github-pages-sites/)

 To create a project page:

-1. Name the repository whatever you wish.
+2. Name the repository whatever you wish.
 Jekyll will even recommend you a name if you can't think of one yourself.

 Example:

 ![]({{ site.github.url }}/assets/img/photos/screenshots/new_repo_name2.png)

 I went along and let Jekyll choose my project page name.

+The address will be `http(s)://<username>.github.io/<projectname>`, with `username` being replaced with your GitHub account name, and `projectname` replaced with your project's name.

 ![]({{ site.github.url }}/assets/img/photos/screenshots/readme_checkbox.png)

 4. Select **Public**

-5. Check **Initialize this repository with a README**.
+5. You can check **Initialize this repository with a README**, but you don't have to, as we will write over it later.

 6. Click **Create Repository**.